Properadic coformality of spheres: Pre-Calabi--Yau algebras with vanishing copairing

-In \cref{prop:induced}, the assumption of characteristic zero is necessary due to the inductive procedure used and the symmetrization at each step used in \cite{KTV2}.
-Nevertheless, for certain simple spaces such as \( X = S^n, n \geqslant 2 \), these structure exist over any ring because the involved elements have no denominators.
-In any case, we make the following definition.
+\begin{remark} In \cref{prop:existenceCompatible}, the assumption of characteristic zero is necessary due to the inductive procedure used and the symmetrization at each step used in \cite{KTV2}.
+Moreover, over an arbitrary commutative ring $R$, even when there are compatible $\calY^{(n)}_\infty$-algebra structures on $A$, they might not induce $\calY^{(n)}$-algebra structures on homology, due to the failure of the K\"unneth map to be an isomorphism. \end{remark}